adamazon/adamazon-code/README.md

 > Read the data story here: https://adamazon.github.io

 ## Milestone 3

 Our aim for the project is to investigate the factor affecting the product reviews in e-retail domain through analysis of the Amazon Review Dataset.

 The procedure:

 **Data Set Exploration**:

-- We start with introducing and describing the dataset
+- We start with introducing and describing the dataset.
-- We establish the power law nature od the distribution of reviews and other statistics.
+- We establish the power law nature of the distribution of reviews and other statistics.
 - We observe the distribution of review/helpful notes and strategize the exploitation phase.

 **Datset Exploitation** :

-- We start with the a review of the correlations and develop heuristics for the machine learning pipeline.
+- We start with a review of the correlations and develop heuristics for the machine learning pipeline.
-- We start with a dumb neural network to measure the relation between helpful rating and the product rating by the review.
+- We start with a dumb neural network to measure the explore possible features.
 - Perform feature ablation experiments to choose the best possible subset (including the text features from next part).

 **Text Analysis** :

-- We perform the standard NLP pipeline (tokenization, Embedding, classification) and then report the accuracies and allow a live demonstratation of the model.
+- We perform the standard NLP pipeline (tokenization, Embedding, classification) and then report the accuracies and allow a live demonstration of the model.

-***A note on starspace embeddings***:

-Initially, we had planned to use star space embeddings from the [Facebook repository](https://github.com/facebookresearch/StarSpace) but it turned out to be extremely sensitive to hyperparameters and takes very long for a single model to run(~1.5 hours on Titan X GPU).
-Moreover, the word2vec embeddings with the handcrafted features seemed to perform superior.
-Hence, in the final model, this component is not used.

 Responsibilities for the milestone:

 - **Victor Le**: Preliminary data analysis, text analysis (nltk preprocessor, TFIDF, Word2Vec), similar products (nearest neighbours), plot charts, explanations, poster
 - **Quentin de Longraye**: Data import and cleaning, preliminary data analysis, explanations, "dumb" neural network classifier, data visualization (data story), poster
-- **Karttikeya Mangalam**: Exploitation strategies, preliminary data analysis, data story content, Starspace embeddings, wordvec visualization (notebook), poster
+- **Karttikeya Mangalam**: Exploitation strategies, Starspace embeddings, poster

+***A note on starspace embeddings (Karttikeya Mangalam)***:

+Initially, we had planned to use star space embeddings from the [Facebook repository](https://github.com/facebookresearch/StarSpace) but it turned out to be extremely sensitive to hyperparameters and takes very long for a single model to run (~1.5 hours on Titan X GPU).
+In the final model, this component is not used.

 ## Milestone 2